 12. Information on taking out a student insurance policy is available from the College Office.
 You may choose not to opt in to such a scheme and make your own arrangements.

 13. We may give You any notice required by these Contract Terms by posting it to You at your last known address.
-Any notice given by You under the Contract Terms should be given in writing to the Director at the College’s registered office.
+Any notice given by You under the Contract Terms should be given in writing to the Head Teacher at the College’s registered office.

 14.1 In these Contract Terms “force majeure” means any cause beyond the reasonable control of the College.
 It includes, but is not limited to: strikes, industrial action and other industrial disputes, war, terrorist attacks and riots, compliance with any law or governmental order, rule, regulation or direction, explosion or other accidents, vandalism, fire, floods, storms, earthquakes or other natural disasters or extreme weather conditions, outbreak, pandemic, epidemic or spread of any disease, disorder or medical conditions, or any serious risk thereof and interruption or failure of any utility service (including but not limited to, electricity, gas or water).

 14.2 If force majeure arises and prevents or delays the College’s performance of any of its obligations under these Contract Terms, the College will as soon as reasonably practicable give You notice in writing specifying the nature and extent of the circumstances giving rise to the force majeure.
 Provided the College has acted reasonably and prudently to prevent and minimise the effect of the force majeure, the College will not be liable for failing to perform or delaying performance of those obligations that are prevented by the force majeure or by any measures taken by the College to protect the health and wellbeing of students and staff, including, but not limited to:

 14.2.1 closing the College in whole or in part;